noxabellus/quilljs-vox/readme.md

-# Vox Editor
+# Vox Editor (QuillJS version, archive)

-WIP rich text editor
+An semi-complete text editor, shelved in favor of [a new version written with slatejs](https://github.com/noxabellus/vox)

-## Planned features
+## State of the archive
 + 🟩 document format compatible with version control
 + 🟩 undo/redo to the beginning or end of time, even after save/load
 + 🟨 standard editor tools